k98kurz/CRDTs/docs/mvregister.md

 Below is documentation for the methods generated automatically by autodox.

+#### `__init__(name: SerializableType, values: list[SerializableType] = [], clock: ClockProtocol = None, last_update: Any = None, listeners: list[Callable] = None) -> None:`

+Initialize an MVRegister instance from name, values, clock, and last_update (all but the first are optional).
+Raises TypeError for invalid name, values, or clock.

 #### `pack() -> bytes:`

 Pack the data and metadata into a bytes string.
+Raises packify.UsageError on failure.

 #### `@classmethod unpack(data: bytes, inject: dict = {}) -> MVRegister:`

 Unpack the data bytes string into an instance.
+Raises packify.UsageError or ValueError on failure.

 #### `read(inject: dict = {}) -> tuple[SerializableType]:`